Princess Sibylla of Saxe-Coburg and Gotha: Marriage

 In November 1931, Sibylla was in London to attend the wedding of her paternal first cousin Lady May Cambridge as a bridesmaid.
 One of the other bridesmaids was her second cousin Princess Ingrid of Sweden, who introduced Sibylla to her brother, Prince Gustaf Adolf, Duke of Västerbotten.
 Their engagement was announced at Callenberg Castle in Coburg 16 June 1932.
 Prince Gustaf Adolf was the eldest son of Crown Prince Gustav Adolf of Sweden (later King Gustaf VI Adolf) and Princess Margaret of Connaught, a granddaughter of Queen Victoria.
 Sibylla and Gustaf Adolf were thus second cousins, as they were both great-grandchildren of Queen Victoria.

 Civil wedding of Princess Sibylla and Prince Gustaf Adolf of Sweden in Coburg 19 October 1932.
 From left: her father Karl Eduard; father of the groom, Crown Prince Gustaf Adolf of Sweden; the bride and groom; Crown Princess Louise of Sweden; the mother of the bride, Duchess Victoria Adelheid.

-The wedding took place in Coburg in October of the same year - known as the "Sweden Year", as in the same year the 300th-anniversary of the death of the great Swedish King Gustavus II Adolphus was marked.
-Although the monarchy had been abolished, the wedding was still celebrated in an official manner in Coburg, with, among other things, military honors and a public procession, as the German President Paul von Hindenburg had ordered that no honours should be spared.
+The wedding took place in Coburg in October of the same year – known as the "Sweden Year", as in the same year the 300th-anniversary of the death of the great Swedish King Gustavus II Adolphus was marked.
+Although the dukedom had been abolished, the wedding was still celebrated in an official manner in Coburg, with, among other things, military honors and a public procession, as the German President Paul von Hindenburg had ordered that no honours should be spared.
 However, as the city of Coburg was already strongly dominated by the Nazi party at the time, (Note: In 1929, Coburg was the first German town in which the Nazi Party won the absolute majority of the popular vote during municipal elections.
 In 1932, Coburg was the first German town to make Adolf Hitler an honorary citizen.) the official celebrations there were Nazi influenced, which made a very bad impression in Sweden.
 On 19 October, Princess Sibylla married Prince Gustaf Adolf in a civil ceremony at the Veste Coburg, followed by a church wedding the following day after, at the St. Moriz Church.
 The couple spent their honeymoon in Italy before arriving in Stockholm on 25 November 1932.

 Sibylla with Prince Gustaf Adolf and all the children in 1946; current King of Sweden, Carl XVI Gustaf on her lap.